 The best thing, though, is that you can make the lentil mix ahead and refrigerate or even freeze it.
-Then it's ready and waiting for you to plop an egg on top and bake until it's a little crisp on top, with warm soft lentils beneath, and a gooey egg for you drag your fork through.
+Then it's ready and waiting for you to plop an egg on top and bake until it's a little crisp on top, with warm soft lentils beneath, and a gooey egg for you to drag your fork through.

 It's a dish for one, two, or more.
-I've skipped the spices, and the cilantro, at times, substituting more garlic or a handful of fresh rosemary or parsley.
+I've skipped the spices, and the cilantro, at times, substituted more garlic or a handful of fresh rosemary or parsley.
 You could add sun-dried tomatoes or a splash of coconut milk.
 Think of it as your own vessel for using up what's in your own pantry and stretching your wings as a cook.

 As long as you have lentils and eggs, it will fill you up and make you feel right at home in your kitchen, as it did for me.

-Spiced Lentils With Egg
+Spiced Lentils with Egg

 1 cup red lentils